-Council's are legally obliged to establish an effective Safeguarding Children Board.
-Further detail is in paragraphs 12-16 below.

-- 4 HSCB Strategic Board reviewed the progress of the 2013-2014 Business Plan at their April meeting.
-The plan was an ambitious one, and whilst progress has been made in a number of areas, some have not progressed as fully as the Board would wish. - The following Action Areas have been fully implemented during the year as planned and are therefore fully "RAG" rated green.
+- 4. Councils are legally obliged to establish an effective Safeguarding Children Board.
+Further detail is in paragraphs 9-11 below - 5.
+Cabinet receives annual update on progress made with regard to the implementation of the Business Plan.
+This also enables Cabinet to assure itself of the functioning of the Board.
+This report highlights areas of the Business Plan that have been successfully achieved and those that remain outstanding.
+Appendix 1 gives more detail for each item. - 6.
+HSCB Strategic Board reviewed the progress of the 2013-2014 Business Plan at their April meeting.
+The plan was an ambitious one, and whilst progress has been made in a number of areas, some have not progressed as fully as the Board would wish. - 7.
+In respect of the recommendation from last year's Cabinet Report that stated consideration be given to continual service improvement through commissioning with regard to safeguarding.
+The following assurance can be given that 'safeguarding' is a key consideration in all commissioning activity within Children's Wellbeing Directorate. - 8.
+In respect of Corporate Parenting, Cabinet is due to receive a report in the autumn. - 9.
+The following Action Areas have been fully implemented during the year as planned and are therefore fully "RAG" (red, amber, green) rated green.
 A number of these are planned for the next stage of development within the Board's 2014-2015 Business Plan in line with the three year strategic priorities: - DA1: Implement changes in safeguarding practices and HSCB functioning to meet the statutory changes within Working Together 2013.
 Ofsted stated that HSCB complies with its statutory responsibilities.
-It also stated that the Board has detailed action plans aimed at increasing the effectiveness of safeguarding activity. - 2 DA3: Domestic Abuse.
+It also stated that the Board has detailed action plans aimed at increasing the effectiveness of safeguarding activity. - DA3: Domestic Abuse (DA).
 Information received confirms previous knowledge that Herefordshire has a higher rate of DA than its regional neighbours and that the increase in reported incidents recorded this year is also higher.
-HSCB has been proactive in ensuring its strategic partners within the DA mutli-agency task and finish group progress the prevention agenda in Herefordshire. - 3 DA3: Sexual Exploitation and Trafficking: Following key activities to increase awareness across the children's workforce and to build a greater level of intelligence around sexual exploitation in Herefordshire, cases highlighted and reviewed by the SET Case Evaluation Panel have shown that an increased knowledge of SET among the workforce has resulted in some better intervention with young people affected by SET.
-Ofsted identified the response made to date to this agenda and how we will be taking that forward. - The following action areas have made significant progress during the year, but have not yet been fully implemented during the year as planned and have at least one action "RAG" rated red in the Business Plan.
+HSCB has been proactive in ensuring its strategic partners within the DA mutli-agency task and finish group progress the prevention agenda in Herefordshire. - DA3: Sexual Exploitation and Trafficking (SET): Following key activities to increase awareness across the children's workforce and to build a greater level of intelligence around sexual exploitation in Herefordshire, cases highlighted and reviewed by the SET Case Evaluation Panel have shown that an increased knowledge of SET among the workforce has resulted in some better intervention with young people affected by SET.
+Ofsted identified the response made to date to this agenda and how we will be taking that forward. - 10.
+The following action areas have made significant progress during the year, but have not yet been fully implemented during the year as planned and have at least one action "RAG" rated red in the Business Plan.
 More detail of the plans for each activity is included within Appendix 1.
 In brief however: